-Cut both dinner sausages into cubes and add it into the hot pot with the cooked pasta.
+So now, crack open your sausage of choice!
+Cut into cubes and add it into the hot pot with the cooked pasta.

-Like so!!
 Give it a good stir and make sure everything heats thoroughly and evenly, then dish it up and serve.

 This is my idea of comfort food!!
 Smooth and cheesy, creamy and delicious 🙂